AI Agents Are Powerful.

 Gateway Token Isolation

-The OpenClaw gateway is only reachable internally.
+The agent gateway is only reachable internally.
 The gateway token is auto-generated at startup and stored in a separate, scoped file.
 No manual credential management, no exposure risk.

 Works today